If you are a contractor or a client, here is the information that you need to know:

 Of course, cleaning the bathroom is the worst thing about owning one, it’s a job that no one ever wants to take on.
 However, if cleaning could be made fun, maybe the entire family could get involved!
 Create colourful cleaning kits for the children, replacing harsh bathroom chemicals with vinegar and water in spray bottles, alongside rubber gloves and scrubbers.

 Getting children into the habit of cleaning at an early age will encourage them to be helpful around the home.
 Store small pails with supplies under the sink, or install hooks to have them hang in a discrete place.
 That way, if they see a stain, they might just feel like taking care of it right away!

-To see examples of bathroom renovation projects completed by RenoQuotes.com contractors, check out "10 examples of beautiful bathroom renovation projects".
+To see examples of bathroom renovation projects completed by RenoQuotes.com contractors, check out our article 10 examples of bathroom renovation projects.